zsquareplusc/python-msp430-tools/doc/README-msp430-jtag.txt

 ``msp430-jtag``
     Just start the user program (with a reset).

-``cat 6port.a43|msp430-jtag -e -``
+``cat led.txt|msp430-jtag -e -``
     Pipe the data from "cat" to msp430-jtag to erase and program the flash.
     (un*x example, don't forget the dash at the end of the line)

 USB JTAG adapters
 -----------------
 This section only applies to Windows.
-On linux replace MSP430.dll with libMSP430.so etc.
+On Linux replace MSP430.dll with libMSP430.so etc.

 USB JTAG adapters are supported through the MSP430.dlls from the adaptor